jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Do not write tests for implementation details – these change
 * Only write tests to cover implementation details for better understanding the implementation for refactoring, but then delete or deactivate tests when done

-I received a review comment with a concern about: ___Don't test internals___.
+I received a review comment with a concern about: ___Don't test internals___ listed above.
 Specifically, it may be too difficult to test all scenarios via the public API of a complex system.
-There are too many cases and the set up would be too complex.
+There are too many cases, and the set up would be too complex.
 I don't disagree with that concern.

 I think Cooper's intent about _internal testing_ was:
 * _Internal testing_ implies that the test has knowledge of and dependency upon the implementation itself and not necessarily its behavior.
 Subsequent refactoring of that implementation would have a high probability of breaking the test.
 I.e., The test would be brittle.